orbitdb/orbitdb/README.md

 OrbitDB provides various types of databases for different data models and use cases:

-- **[events](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdblognameaddress)**: an immutable (append-only) log with traversable history.
+- **[events](./blob/master/API.md#orbitdblognameaddress)**: an immutable (append-only) log with traversable history.
 Useful for *"latest N"* use cases or as a message queue.
-- **[documents](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbdocsnameaddress-options)**: a document database to which JSON documents can be stored and indexed by a specified key.
+- **[documents](./blob/master/API.md#orbitdbdocsnameaddress-options)**: a document database to which JSON documents can be stored and indexed by a specified key.
 Useful for building search indices or version controlling documents and data.
-- **[keyvalue](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbkeyvaluenameaddress)**: a key-value database just like your favourite key-value database.
+- **[keyvalue](./blob/master/API.md#orbitdbkeyvaluenameaddress)**: a key-value database just like your favourite key-value database.
-- **[keyvalue-indexed](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbkeyvaluenameaddress)**: key-value data indexed in a Level key-value database.
+- **[keyvalue-indexed](./blob/master/API.md#orbitdbkeyvaluenameaddress)**: key-value data indexed in a Level key-value database.

-All databases are [implemented](https://github.com/orbitdb/orbit-db-store) on top of [ipfs-log](https://github.com/orbitdb/ipfs-log), an immutable, cryptographically verifiable, operation-based conflict-free replicated data structure ([CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)) for distributed systems. ipfs-log is formalized in the paper [Merkle-CRDTs](https://arxiv.org/abs/2004.00107).
-You can also easily extend OrbitDB by [implementing and using a custom data model](https://github.com/orbitdb/orbit-db/blob/master/GUIDE.md#custom-stores) benefitting from the same properties as the default data models provided by the underlying Merkle-CRDTs.
+All databases are [implemented](./tree/main/src/storage/) on top of OrbitDB's [OpLog](./tree/amin/src/oplog/), an immutable, cryptographically verifiable, operation-based conflict-free replicated data structure ([CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)) for distributed systems.
+OpLog is formalized in the paper [Merkle-CRDTs](https://arxiv.org/abs/2004.00107).
+You can also easily extend OrbitDB by [implementing and using a custom data model](./blob/main/docs/DATABASES.md#building-a-custom-database) benefitting from the same properties as the default data models provided by the underlying Merkle-CRDTs.

 #### Project status & support